harrywm/dj-stinky/README.md

 DJ Stinky:
 - Infra declared as IaC in /tf
 - Deploys on push to master (webhook to Jenkins build).
-- Builds, tags and pushes to ECR from Jenkins (EC2)
+- Builds, tags and pushes to ECR from Jenkins (EC2 Hosted)
 - Updates ECS Task definition, starts Cluster service.
 - Container logs through Cloudwatch agent.